ethereum/ethereum-org/views/content/dao.md

 There's no list of members, but you can check if anyone is a member by putting their address on the **Members** function on the *Read from contract* column.

 Also, if you want the contract to have any money of its own, you need to deposit some ether (or other token) into it, otherwise you'll have a pretty toothless organization.
-Press **Deposit** on the top left corner.
+Press **Transfer Ether & Tokens** on the top right corner.

 #### Add a simple proposal: send ether